jessicascarborough/432-2021/classes/class05/README.md

 ## Announcements

-1. Grades for Lab 01 should be available before Class 5.
-You'll receive email from Dr. Love about this when it happens.
+1. All post-deadline materials for Lab 01 [are now available](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab01/README.md#post-deadline-materials).
+This includes your grades and TA comments on your work.
+See the two emails Dr. Love sent you on 2021-02-15 about this.

 ## Reminders regarding Course Assignments